-Designing for VoIP instead of cell phone use means that Speex must be robust to lost packets, but not to corrupted ones since packets either arrive unaltered or don't arrive at all.
-Also, the idea was to have a reasonable complexity and memory requirement without compromising too much on the efficiency of the codec.
+Designing for VoIP instead of mobile phones means that Speex is robust to lost packets, but not to corrupted ones.
+This is based on the assumption that in VoIP, packets either arrive unaltered or don't arrive at all.
+Because Speex is targeted at a wide range of devices, it has modest complexity (variable) and memory footprint.

-All this led us to the choice of CELP as the encoding technique to use for Speex.
-One of the main reasons is that CELP has long proved that it could do the job and scale well to both low bit-rates (think DoD CELP @ 4.8 kbps) and high bit-rates (think G.728 @ 16 kbps).
+All the design goals led to the choice of CELP as the encoding technique.
+One of the main reasons is that CELP has long proved that it could work reliably and scale well to both low bit-rates (e.g. DoD CELP @ 4.8 kbps) and high bit-rates (e.g. G.728 @ 16 kbps).